 Writing Operator in Python:

 You should use the Kubernetes Operator Pythonic Framework (Kopf) to build a simple Operator.
 Kopf is a framework used to build Kubernetes Operators in Python language.
 Just like any framework, Kopf provides you with both outer toolkit and inner libraries.
-The outer toolkit is used to run the Operator, to connect to the Kubernetes, and to collect the Kubernetes events into the pure Python functions of the Kopf-based Operator.
+The outer toolkit is used to run the Operator, connect to the Kubernetes, and collect the Kubernetes events into the pure Python functions of the Kopf-based Operator.
 The inner libraries assist with a limited set of common tasks of manipulating the Kubernetes objects.
-Let's check out the pre-requisites -- Working Kubernetes cluster
+Let's check out the pre-requisites -

 - IDE for Python